-Faculty Senate (advisory to the Provost/VPAA or other vice presidents as appropriate for the issue being discussed).
+Faculty Senate (advisory to the Provost/VPAA or other vice presidents as appropriate for the issue being discussed)

-The membership of the Faculty Senate can be altered by the senate's elected membership in consultation with the university President and the administrator designated by the university President.
-The composition of the Faculty Senate is determined as follows:

-- Each instructional department elects one senator. - Eligibility to participate in elections of the department's senator is restricted to the full-time tenure-track, non tenure-track and temporary faculty of the department, excluding the department chair. - Eligibility to serve as the department's senator is restricted to the full-time tenure-track, non tenure-track, and temporary faculty of the department, excluding the department chair.
-The department's senator is elected for a three-year term.
+- a.
+Membership: The membership of the Faculty Senate can be altered by the senate's elected membership in consultation with the university President and the administrator designated by the university President.
+The composition of the Faculty Senate is determined as follows: - 1.
+Each instructional department elects one senator. - 2.
+Eligibility to participate in elections of the department's senator is restricted to the full-time tenure-track, non tenure-track and temporary faculty of the department, excluding the department chair. - 3.
+Eligibility to serve as the department's senator is restricted to the full-time tenure-track, non tenure-track, and temporary faculty of the department, excluding the department chair.
+The department's senator is elected for a three-year term. - b.
+Operating Procedures: Faculty who have an item that they would like to be considered in Faculty Senate should contact their senate representative.

-Operating Procedures:

-Faculty who have an item that they would like to be considered in Faculty Senate should contact their senate representative.
 The senate representative will submit the item to the Faculty Senate Executive Committee (FSEC) to be considered as a potential item for the Faculty Senate agenda.
-Those not represented by a faculty senator should contact the President or Vice-President of Faculty Senate with proposals to be considered by the FSEC.
+Those not represented by a faculty senator should contact the President or Vice-President of Faculty Senate with proposals to be considered by the FSEC. - c.
+Information Routing: Routing procedures have been established to ensure that the business of the senates are approved at all appropriate levels.
+The flow chart for approval can be found at the end of this section.